 Resin tensile elongation shall be determined in accordance with ISО 527-2:2012.
 The heat distortion temperature (HDT) of the resin shall be determined in accordance with ISO 75-1:2013.

-6.9.2.7.1.2 Shell samples
+6.9.2.7.1.2 Shell-samples

 Prior to testing, all coatings shall be removed from the samples.
-If shell samples are not possible then parallel shell samples may be used.
+If shell samples are not possible then parallel shell-samples may be used.
 The tests shall cover:

 (a) Thickness of the laminates of the central shell wall and the ends;